noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 [In other words, it’s one man having multiple wives.]

-[...Then.... this part... of our world... is different... from Kaito’s world?]
+[...Then... this part... of our world... is different... from Kaito’s world?]

 After nodding her head as if she somewhat understood my explanation, she tilted her head again.
 Anyway, I know it’s already late to say this... but your face is